-IOPS111, IOPS212 and STTK214 or STTN124 become elective modules postgraduate for students who do not plan studies BA Honours in Sociology with Environmental Sociology or BA Hons in Geography.
-It is not a requirement for students who consider BA Honours in Sociology for postgraduate studies.
+IOPS111, IOPS211 and STTK214 or STTN124 become elective modules for students who do not plan postgraduate studies in BA Honours in Sociology with Environmental Sociology or BA Hons in Geography.
+It is not a requirement for students who consider BA Honours in Sociology (the generic programme) for postgraduate studies.
 STTK214 is taken in the first semester of the BA Honours in Sociology and does not have to be taken on an undergraduate level.
-Students must pass STTK214 or STTN124 in/before their third vear of studv BA Honours in Sociology with Environmental Sociology or BA Hons in Geography.
+Students must pass STTK214 or STTN124 in/before their third year of study for BA Honours in Sociology with Environmental Sociology or BA Hons in Geography.

-If a student previously chose IOPS111/ IOPS 211 or SBSS121 (and not STTK214 or STTN124) irrespective whether the student passed of failed IOPS111/ IOPS 211 or SBSS121, STTK214/ STTN124 still remains compulsory in / before the third year of study for BA Honours in Sociology with Environmental Sociology or BA Hons in Geography.
+If a student previously chose IOPS111 / IOPS211 or SBSS121 (and not STTK214 or STTN124) irrespective whether the student passed of failed IOPS111 / IOPS211 or SBSS121, STTK214 / STTN124 still remains compulsory in/before the third year of study for BA Honours in Sociology with Environmental Sociology or BA Hons in Geography.